Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

    Update the second line of the env.py file with a secret key you define.
 If you want, you can use a secret key generator, for example https://django-secret-key-generator.netlify.app/, to define the secret key.

    In the third line of the env.py file, include the cloudinary details.
-Use the value of "API Environment variable" available in the cloudinary account for cloudinary details.
+Use the value that is inside the "API Environment variable" section, available in the cloudinary account for cloudinary details.
+This starts with "cloudinary://".

 5. If you want to use local databases in your local installation, do the following, then ignore the step 6 and go to step 7